Mount Kilimanjaro Rongai Route

 - Tips ~ £80 paid in local currency only to Castro for distribution at exit gate

-Additionally we will only run 7 day trips, since any less is dangerous for a peak just short of 6000 metres (equivalent to Camp 1 on Mount Everest).
+We only run 7 day trips, since any less is dangerous for a peak just short of 6000 metres (equivalent to Camp 1 on Mount Everest).
 Current National Park and camping fees are USD$110 per person per day, which makes Kilimanjaro an expensive peak to visit.
-Reducing the number of days may make the price cheaper but the chances of summiting reduce to around 50% and it is potentially dangerous.
+Reducing the number of days may make the price cheaper but the chances of summiting reduce to around 50% and it is more likely you will suffer from altitude sickness.

 We include three support staff to each member plus one guide for every four members which is the Park requirement.
 We do not operate kitties and we use a very good hotel in town with which we have built up a strong relationship for the past ten years.